 Telnet - A user command and TCP/IP protocol used for accessing remote PCs.

-TFTP (Trivial File Transfer Protocol) - A version of the TCP/IP FTP protocol that uses UDP and has no directory or password capability.
+TFTP (Trivial File Transfer Protocol) - A version of the TCP/IP FTP protocol that has no directory or password capability.

 Throughput - The amount of data moved successfully from one node to another in a given time period.